 When you find problems, do you focus on constructive corrective actions or do you “name, blame, and shame?”

-The responsibility to keep people safe in a hospital starts with the board and the CEO.
+The board and the CEO are responsible for keeping people safe in a hospital.
 Frankly, the job of hospital CEO would keep me up at night or give me an ulcer, given all the things that can go wrong.

-We need leaders who can handle that pressure and create an environment that delivers better safety and quality along with lower costs… instead of more blame and more stress.
+We need leaders who can handle that pressure and create an environment that delivers better safety, quality, and lower costs… instead of more blame and stress.

-I think that sushi company, on the surface, sets a good example.
-I should ask to talk to somebody in their management about the letter and how they live those policies… maybe for a follow up blog post.
+I think that the sushi company, on the surface, sets a good example.
+I should ask to talk to somebody in their management about the letter and how they live those policies… maybe for a follow-up blog post.